daraosn/meteor-simple-todos-angular-material/README.md

 Note how [client side script loading order](http://docs.meteor.com/#structuringyourapp) matters, be careful when adding or moving files:

-- `client/lib/angular/app.ng.js` loads first, contains definition for app module `simple-todos`
+- `client/lib/angular/app.js` loads first, contains definition for app module `app`
-- `client/lib/angular/router.ng.js` loads afterwards, contains UI Router definitions.
+- `client/lib/angular/router.js` loads afterwards, contains UI Router definitions.
-- `client/controller/about/about.ng.js` and `client/controller/todosList/todosList.ng.js` load finally.
+- `client/controller/about/about.js` and `client/controller/todosList/todosList.js` load finally.

 Use it to share a single todo list with your friends.
 The list updates on everyone's screen in real time, and you can make tasks private if you don't want others to see them.